erf-model/ERF/Docs/sphinx_doc/BoundaryConditions.rst

    erf.most.radius            = 1
    erf.most.time_window       = 10.0

-In the above case, ``use_normal_vector`` identifies the cells at the end of a normal vector with length :math:`z_{ref}` and then averages over surrounding cells that are within ``erf.most.radius`` from the query cell; for a radius of 1, 27 cells are averaged.
+In the above case, ``use_normal_vector`` utilizes the a local surface-normal vector with length :math:`z_{ref}` to construct the positions of the query points.
+Each query point, and surrounding points that are within ``erf.most.radius`` from the query point, are interpolated to and averaged; for a radius of 1, 27 points are averaged.
 The ``time average`` is completed by way of an exponential filter function whose peak coincides with the current time step and tail extends backwards in time

 .. math::